 Bond Premium.
-The PAC Bonds and Premium Serial Bonds are being sold at a premium.
+The PAC Bonds and Premium Offered Bonds are being sold at a premium.
 An investor that acquires an Offered Bond for a cost greater than its remaining stated redemption price at maturity and holds such bond as a capital asset will be considered to have purchased such bond at a premium and, subject to prior election permitted by Section 171(c) of the Code, may generally amortize such premium under the constant yield method.
 Except as may be provided by regulation, amortized premium will be allocated among, and treated as an offset to, interest payments.
 The basis reduction requirements of Section 1016(a)(5) of the Code apply to amortizable bond premium that reduces interest payments under Section 171 of the Code.
 Bond premium is generally amortized over the bond's term using constant yield principles, based on the purchaser's yield to maturity.
 Investors of any Offered Bond purchased with a bond premium should consult their own tax advisors as to the effect of such bond premium with respect to their own tax situation and as to the treatment of bond premium for state tax purposes.

 Market Discount; Original Issue Discount.
-The 2024 Series E-1 2028 Term Bonds, 2024 Series E-1 2031 Term Bonds and 2024 Series E-1 2033 Term Bonds are being sold at a discount.
 An investor that acquires an Offered Bond for a price less than the adjusted issue price of such bond (or an investor who purchases an Offered Bond in the initial offering at a price less than the issue price) may be subject to the market discount rules of Sections 1276 through 1278 of the Code.
 Under these sections and the principles applied by the Regulations, "market discount" means (a) in the case of an Offered Bond originally issued at a discount, the amount by which the issue price of such bond, increased by all accrued original issue discount (as if held since the issue date), exceeds the initial tax basis of the owner therein, less any prior payments that did not constitute payments of qualified stated interest, and (b) in the case of an Offered Bond not originally issued at a discount, the amount by which the stated redemption price of such bond at maturity exceeds the initial tax basis of the owner therein.
 Under Section 1276 of the Code, the owner of such an Offered Bond will generally be required (i) to allocate each principal payment to accrued market discount not previously included in income and, upon sale or other disposition of the bond, to recognize the gain on such sale or disposition as ordinary income to the extent of such cumulative amount of accrued market discount as of the date of sale or other disposition of such a bond or (ii) to elect to include such market discount in income currently as it accrues on all market discount instruments acquired by such owner on or after the first day of the taxable year to which such election applies.